 - Rear tail/brake lights must remain on at all times.

-- Machine sound level cannot exceed 98 dB/A.
+- Machine sound level cannot exceed 98 dB/A in accordance SAE J-1287 test procedures.

 - Combustible engines only.
 No nitrous oxide or alcohol-based fuel permitted.
 Petroleum-based fuel only may be used.
 Fuel can only be carried inside the machine's fuel tank and must be stored in approved containers.